Amjaad-altakhaineh/Breast-Cancer-Using-Antenna-ANN/README.md

 # Breast-Cancer-Using-Antenna-ANN
----- Abstract---:
+# Abstract:

 This project proposes a new method that extracts features based on the electromagnetic wave parameters obtained from the compact antenna for breast cancer size and its location detection using  Deep learing.
 The electromagnetic signals are transmitted via an antenna from one end of the breast (inside the breast) and are received on the other end (outside the breast).
 Therefore, these signals can pass through the cancer tumor (which looks like an obstacle), and these signals/waves can defect and vary with different tumor cases (sizes and locations).
 By doing so, the tumor's size and location can be predicted easily.
 To this end,  the regression performance of these datasets for breast cancer size and location is tested using multi-output regression artificial neural network.
 The project findings indicate that the prediction of the size and location of the malignant tumor using the antenna technique dataset based on electromagnetic waves performs better in comparison to the other traditional techniques.
 The deep learning are tested in Python on different sets of data to determine their accuracy and performance

-1-  Aim and objectives:
+# Aim and objectives:

 This project aims and contributes to monitoring and predicting the size and location of the tumor in its early stages without the need to go to the doctor using radio waves emitted from the antennas, where an antenna was built inside the breast (the transmitter) and the other outside the breast (the receiver).
 Starting at 1 mm, place the antenna in three directions

-2- Proposed dataset:
+# Proposed dataset:

 Due to time constraints, as data extraction takes a full month, two datasets were extracted, the first with three features with 973 rows  , and the second with six features with 199 rows .
 To this end, in this folder you will see to py.codes for the both dataset using the same ANN models The first which refere to the first dataset ( Breast-Cancer-1) and the secound one for the secound dataset ( Breast-Cancer-2)

-3- Methodology:
+# Methodology:

 The proposed datasets  will be extracted from electromagnetic waves received by a receiving antenna (located outside the breast), as the data includes electrical measured quantities like (Transmitted power, Gain, Radiation Efficiency, voltage, current, and impedance).
 In order to anticipate the condition of the tumor, the machine-learning model will be updated whenever the antenna measures a new value.